-- I. Phase II is defined as the earlier of the following: - a.
-The issuance of the 300th Certificate of Occupancy in Parcel A, or, - b.
-The issuance of the final Certificate of Occupancy based on the final phase of the final recorded plat in Parcel A, or, - c.
+- I. Phase II is defined as the earlier of the following:

+- a.
+The issuance of the 300th Certificate of Occupancy in Parcel A, or, b.
+The issuance of the final Certificate of Occupancy based on the final phase of the final recorded plat - c.
 Commencement of construction within any portion of Parcel B - II.
 Prior reaching the above threshold the following shall occur: - a.
 No improvement defined with Phase II